-In a first of a new series in which The Race’s writers explain why they have a particularly strong opinion – positive or negative – about something in motorsport, Edd Straw launches a defence of a much-maligned Formula 1 track.
+In a semi-regular series, The Race’s writers explained why they have a particularly strong opinion – positive or negative – about something in motorsport.

 Monaco without the walls, a guaranteed procession, a borefest… all of these accusations have been levelled against the Hungaroring over the years.
 Yet the twisty track has proved itself to be one of the key venues on the calendar.